Do you have a cat that loves to eat your plants? If so, you’re not alone!

 Not only Indoors, But It’s Also A Problem In The Home Gardens

 So how to keep cats out of potted plants or the entire garden?
-How can you create a ‘military zone’, keep off!’ signboard which they can understand too?
+How can you create a ‘military zone,’ keep off!’ signboard that they can understand?

-Here is some compilation of smart ways which we can call every single of them as ‘cat repellents’ to give a try, some of which I’ve tried at home to keep the cats away, as well.
-Those practices will make your cats just ‘uncomfortable’ and will work to keep them away, so your plants will survive.
+Here is a compilation of smart ways which we can call every single of them ‘cat repellents’ to give a try, some of which I’ve tried at home to keep the cats away, as well.
+Those practices will make your cats just ‘uncomfortable’ and will work to keep them out, so your plants will survive.
 It’s all a win-win situation.

 1) Spraying Cayenne Pepper to keep the cats away